antoniandre/nuxt-waveui/README.md

 ## To setup Wave UI in Nuxt.

+1. Install the dependencies:

+    - `npm i wave-ui`
+    - `npm i -D @wave-ui/nuxt pug pug-plain-loader node-sass sass-loader`

+    _The dev dependenies are only needed for building the project.
+They will not ship on production.__

-1. In nuxt.config.js, add this:
+2. In nuxt.config.js, add this:

     ```js
     buildModules: [